BalaM314/mlogx/spec.md

 They're cool so I added them.

-`#program_type [function, main, never]`
+`#program_type [append, main, never]`

 never: Causes a file to never be included in the compiled program.
 Must be on the very first line.
 Useful for files like all_commands.mlogx.

 main: Specifies that a file is a main program, and functions should be appended to it.

-function: Specifies that a file is a function, and should be appended to main programs.
+append: Specifies that a file should be appended to the main program in a project.

 `#require [var1, var2...]`

 A list of variables you want to include.

+`#function functionName(arg1, arg2) -> outputVar`

+Specifies that a program is a function.
+Eventually will be used for intelligence.
 ## Requireable vars
 Not prefixed with an underscore, so take note if you're using them!